EUROYoung/euroyoung_old.github.io/phdschool24/programme.md

 ## Programme

-The preliminary programme for the Workshop is the following.
+The preliminary programme of the (Mini)PhD School is the following.

 ### Day 1 (September 04)